ElementsProject/lightning/doc/lightning-fundchannel_complete.7.md

 -----------

 `fundchannel_complete` is a lower level RPC command.
-It allows a user to complete an initiated channel establishment with a connected peer
+It allows a user to complete an initiated channel establishment with a connected peer.

-*id* is the node id of the remote peer
+*id* is the node id of the remote peer.

 *txid* is the hex string of the funding transaction id.

 *txout* is the integer outpoint of the funding output for this channel.

-Note that the funding transaction should not be broadcast until after channel establishment has been successfully completed, as the commitment transactions for this channel are not secured until this command succesfully completes.
+Note that the funding transaction MUST NOT be broadcast until after channel establishment has been successfully completed, as the commitment transactions for this channel are not secured until this command successfully completes.
+Broadcasting transaction before can lead to unrecoverable loss of funds.

 RETURN VALUE
 ------------